Our Research Interests

 Why is this important?

 Understanding how bacteria interact with oil and plastics is crucial for tackling major environmental problems.
-Certain marine microbes naturally break down oil and adhere to plastic surfaces, which helps remove pollutants from our oceans.
+Certain marine microbes naturally break down oil and adhere to plastic surfaces, which can help to remove persistent pollutants from our oceans.
 This process is known as bioremediation.
-However, these interactions can also have negative effects, such as making plastics more toxic or enabling harmful chemicals to spread.
-By studying these microbial processes, we can improve methods for cleaning up pollution, better predict its long-term effects, and ultimately protect marine ecosystems and the communities that rely on them.
+However, these interactions can also have negative effects, such as making contaminants more toxic or causing harmful chemicals to spread.
+By studying these microbial processes, we can enhance methods for cleaning up pollution, more accurately predict its long-term effects, and ultimately protect marine ecosystems and the communities that rely on them.

 Current projects

-Our lab brings together microbiology, colloidal chemistry, surface chemistry, and chemical engineering to study how microbes interact with pollutants over time.
+Our lab combines microbiology, colloid and interface science, surface chemistry, and chemical engineering to investigate how microbes interact with pollutants over time.
 Some of the current projects are:

-- Genetic engineering of marine bacteria capable of addressing oil spills and microplastic cleanup.
+- Genetic engineering of marine bacteria capable of addressing oil spills and microplastic cleanup (Austin and Tristan).

-- Understanding how microbial biofilms alter the adherence and transport of harmful chemicals on microplastics and the consequent changes in their toxicity.
+- Understanding how microbial biofilms alter the adherence and transport of harmful chemicals on microplastics and the consequent changes in their toxicity (Austin, Nick, Bridget, and Quinten).

-- The isolation of biosurfactants from marine bacteria to study their applications for industrial and environmental use.
+- The isolation of biosurfactants from marine bacteria to study their applications for industrial and environmental use (Austin, Nick, and Quinten).